maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 A single letter can be entered.
 This is useful for creating multiple-choice questions, but is not used regularly.

+#### Autocomplete ####

+This input uses a list of teacher provided options to autocomplete the student's input.
+The student is still free to type whatever they like, and ignore the autocomplete options.

 ## Options ##

 ### Input Box Size ### {#Box_Size}